OpenDMA/opendma-spec/OpenDMA-Spec.md

 | Reference (§2.2)     | 10               |
 | Content (§2.3)       | 11               |

+##### §2.4 Nullability

+The OpenDMA data model knows the special value null as representation for “not assigned”.

 #### §3 Objects

 An object is a list of zero or more properties (see §4).
-Each object can be uniquely identified in its *context* by some mathematical presentable *unique object identifier*.
+Each object can be uniquely identified in its *context* by some *unique object identifier* that must be presentable as String.

 Definition: *context*